theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/freyja.md

 The main requirement to run Freyja on other pathogens is **the existence of a barcode file for your pathogen of interest**.
 Currently, barcodes exist for the following organisms

+- SARS-CoV-2 (default)
+- MPXV
+- H5NX
+- H1N1pdm
+- FLU-B-VIC
+- MEASLESN450
 - MEASLES
-- MPXV
 - RSVa
 - RSVb

-The appropriate barcode file and reference sequence need to be downloaded and uploaded to your [Terra.bio](http://Terra.bio) workspace.

 !!! warning "Freyja barcodes for other pathogens"

     Data for various pathogens can be found in the following repository: [Freyja Barcodes](https://github.com/gp201/Freyja-barcodes)

     Folders are organized by pathogen, with each subfolder named after the date the barcode was generated, using the format YYYY-MM-DD.
 Barcode files are named `barcode.csv`, and reference genome files are named `reference.fasta`.

+There's two ways of
+The appropriate barcode file and reference sequence need to be downloaded and uploaded to your [Terra.bio](http://Terra.bio) workspace.

 When running **Freyja_FASTQ_PHB**, the appropriate reference and barcodes file need to be passed as inputs.
 The first is a required input and will show up at the top of the workflows inputs page on [Terra.bio](http://Terra.bio) ([Figure 2](freyja.md/#figure2)).